amadeuspham/software-testing-assigment/README.md

 [![Build Status](https://travis-ci.com/amadeuspham/software-testing-assigment.svg?branch=main)](https://travis-ci.com/amadeuspham/software-testing-assigment)

 ## Installation
 1. First, make sure you have [Node](https://nodejs.org/en) installed.
-This project can run on Node 13 or 14 (14 is recommended).
+This project can run on at least Node 13 or 14 (14 is recommended).
 Run `node -v` in Terminal to check your version.

 2. Install necessary dependencies
 ```